opengeospatial/geoparquet/format-specs/compatible-parquet.md

 * No assertions are made on the winding order, the default of the [orientation](./geoparquet.md#orientation) section of the spec.

-* Edges are planer, as explained to be the default in the [edges](./geoparquet.md#edges) section of the spec.
+* Edges are planar, as explained to be the default in the [edges](./geoparquet.md#edges) section of the spec.

 ## Data Reader Implementation Considerations